marcduiker/marcduiker-dev/src/posts/2025/2025-01-25-speaking-at-bitbash-2025.md

 **TLDR:** <a href="https://github.com/diagrid-labs/dapr-resiliency-and-durable-execution" target="_blank">Code demos on GitHub</a>

 ---
-On Jan 24th, I was at [Bitbash](https://www.bitbash.nl/) in the Netherlands to give my session *'Failure is not an option: Durable Execution + Dapr = 🚀'*.
+On Jan 25th, I was at [Bitbash](https://www.bitbash.nl/) in the Netherlands to give my session *'Failure is not an option: Durable Execution + Dapr = 🚀'*.

 Bitbash is quite a new in-person conference in the Netherlands that focuses on Microsoft technology, such as .NET & Azure.
-The special thing about this conference is that it is completely free for attendees.
-This was the second edition of this conference and this year the theme was "Haunted".
-The organizers hired "the Ghostbusters" who were walking around in full gear, hunting for bugs that haunt our software.
+The special thing about this conference is that it is completely free for attendees!
+This was the second edition of this conference and the theme this year was "Haunted".
+The organizers hired "The Ghostbusters" who were walking around in full gear, hunting for bugs that haunt our software 👻.

 The two-day conference started with a workshop day, where attendees could follow a half-day workshop.
 It was great to see Edwin van Wijk and Sander Molenkamp, both [Dapr Meteors](https://dapr.io/community/program/), giving another workshop on Dapr!
 The second day was the main conference day, with 2 tracks.

 My session was the first one of the day and started at 9:15 in the morning 🫠.
-I was happy to see so many enthusiastic people in the room who sacrificed their Saturday morning to learn about Dapr!
+I was happy to see so many enthusiastic people in the room who sacrificed their Saturday morning to learn about durable execution with Dapr Workflow!

 For my session, I used [DemoTime](https://marketplace.visualstudio.com/items?itemName=eliostruyf.vscode-demo-time), a VSCode extension created by [Elio Struyf](https://bsky.app/profile/eliostruyf.com), to navigate through my slides (Markdown) and code, and also execute the `dapr run` commands for my demos.
 It worked out really well, give DemoTime a try!